brentd09/AZ040Labs/xtraDemos.md

   #                                 |         Pipeline=False

   # This fails because there are no parameters in the Get-OpenTCPPortByPN command
+  # that:
-  # that accept pipeline using ByValue that also have the type [ADComputer]
+  #  1. Accept pipeline using ByValue and
+  #  2. Have their type matching [ADComputer]
   ```
   #### ByValue pipeline failed --> PowerShell now tries the ByPropertyName pipeline

-  ---

   ### Get-OpenTCPPortByPN
   #### Resorting to ByPropertyName pipeline